Next: , Previous: , Up: Variables [Contents][Index]

 Each local binding has a certain scope and extent.
 Scope refers to where in the textual source code the binding can be accessed.
 Extent refers to when, as the program is executing, the binding exists.

-Emacs can optionally create lexical bindings.
-A lexical binding has lexical scope, meaning that any reference to the variable must be located textually within the binding construct10.
-It also has indefinite extent, meaning that under some circumstances the binding can live on even after the binding construct has finished executing, by means of special objects called closures.
+For historical reasons, there are two dialects of Emacs Lisp, selected via the lexical-binding buffer-local variable.
+In the modern Emacs Lisp dialect, local bindings are lexical by default.
+A lexical binding has lexical scope, meaning that any reference to the variable must be located textually within the binding construct11.
+It also has indefinite extent, meaning that under some circumstances the binding can live on even after the binding construct has finished executing, by means of objects called closures.
+Lexical scoping is also commonly called static scoping.

-The following subsections describe dynamic binding and lexical binding in greater detail, and how to enable lexical binding in Emacs Lisp programs.
+The following subsections describe lexical binding and dynamic binding in greater detail, and how to enable lexical binding in Emacs Lisp programs.

 With some exceptions; for instance, a lexical binding can also be accessed from the Lisp debugger.